Latest report from The Cybersurvey

 FOR ONLINE SAFETY RESOURCES AND NEWS www.esafetyforschools.com

 The CYBERSURVEY is an annual online survey exploring young people’s digital experiences.
-This is the 11th year.
-Schools could take part free thanks to a generous partnership with Internet Matters.
+Now 12 years old.
+Schools take part free.
+Next survey will be autumn term 2021.

 Latest reports www.thecybersurvey.co.uk